BarisAygen/Hands-ON-AI/README.md

 # Hands-ON-AI
-These 4 assignments consist of intermediate level artificial intelligence applications in several cases.
+These 4 assignments consist of intermediate level artificial intelligence applications in various cases such as image recognizing, language processing etc.